ArteenTorabiMarashi/ccm_benchmate/README.md

 ### Issues

 If you find any bugs or have suggestions for improvements please create an issue on the GitHub repository.
 We will try to address them as soon as possible.
 Additionaly feel free to fork this repository and create a pull request with your changes.
-We are always looking for help with improving thie package and integrating as many data sources and modalitites as possible.
+We are always looking for help with improving this package and integrating as many data sources and modalitites as possible.

 ### Contact us

 The best way to contact us is via github issues, you can create an issue about problems you are facing or features, datasets, containers you would like to have.
-If you have container/code pipeline etc. That you think others could use, you can create a module for it and create a pull request or make changes to one of the existing modules.
+If you have container/code pipeline etc., that you think others could use, you can create a module for it and create a pull request or make changes to one of the existing modules.
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for how to do that and basic reccomendations about our (very relaxed) code standards.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for how to do that and basic recomendations about our (very relaxed) code standards.